-By promoting both greenhouse gas (GHG) reduction and climate adaptation measures, the CARP will help Alameda achieve an overarching purpose to increase resilience to climate change and ensure a sustainable and healthy environment, social equity, and economy.
+By promoting both greenhouse gas (GHG) reduction and climate adaptation measures, the CARP will help Alameda increase resilience to climate change and ensure a sustainable and healthy environment, social equity, and economy.

-The CARP outlines a path to achieve eight targeted goals in support of the overarching purpose and achieving the vision.
+The CARP outlines a path to achieve eight targeted goals in support of the overarching vision.
 These include an ambitious goal for GHG reduction, a set of specific goals for increasing resilience to climate hazards, and a final goal for the City to effectively implement the plan and build capacity.

-1. GHG Reduction: Reduce GHG emissions to 50 percent below 2005 levels by 2030 and achieve net zero GHG emissions as soon as possible.
+GHG Reduction: Reduce GHG emissions to 50 percent below 2005 levels by 2030 and achieve net zero GHG emissions as soon as possible.